 The condition is commonly contracted in a hospital setting.
 People who come to the hospital for treatment of other illnesses often have compromised immune systems.
 Being sick affects how the body fights off bacteria.

 Age: People who are 65 or older and children who are 2 or younger have a higher risk for developing bronchopneumonia and complications from the condition.

 Environmental: People who work in, or often visit, hospital or nursing home facilities have a higher risk for developing bronchopneumonia.

 Lifestyle: Smoking, poor nutrition, and a history of heavy alcohol use can increase your risk for bronchopneumonia.

-Medical conditions: Certain medical conditions can increase your risk for developing this type of pneumonia.
+Medical conditions: Having certain medical conditions can increase your risk for developing this type of pneumonia.
 These include:

-- having a chronic lung disease, such as asthma or chronic obstructive pulmonary disease (COPD)
+- chronic lung disease, such as asthma or chronic obstructive pulmonary disease (COPD)

 - having a weakened immune system due to chemotherapy or the use of immunosuppressive drugs

-- having a chronic disease, such as heart disease or diabetes
+- chronic disease, such as heart disease or diabetes

-- having an autoimmune disease, such as rheumatoid arthritis or lupus
+- autoimmune disease, such as rheumatoid arthritis or lupus

 - chronic cough